Emma-Gairin/RadarOmics/README.md

 wrap_plots(radars[unique(result$sample_meta$group)], ncol=5, nrow=3)
 ```
 ![Radar plot for all samples](example2/all_samples_pca_substance_concentration.png)
+*Figure 8: Radar plot for all groups (hour post fertilisation + substance + concentration) of the _D. rerio_ dataset obtained with method = **"pca"**, looking at position of samples along the main axis of variance running through all combinations of "substance_concentration".*

+###

 As an alternative to modifying the sample projection axes on the PCAs, in the case of complex and nested experimental treatments, the combination of PCA + LDA (method = "lda") can be used to better extract the footprint of a given treatment on expression profiles.

-We now test method = **"lda"** with _lda_focus = "substance_concentration"_, keeing the default _focus = "group"_.
+We thus test method = **"lda"** with _lda_focus = "substance_concentration"_, keeing the default _focus = "group"_.
 If the variance explained by PC1 > 80% of the total variance, the PC1 coordinate of each sample is retained.
 If not, a LDA is generated and the coordinates of each sample along the top LD dimensions representing at least 80% of the variance are used.

 Using a high threshold for PCA variance allows to retain most of the inter-sample variance before feeding the coordinates to LDA.
 Users can test multiple thresholds and sets of _focus_ and _lda_focus_ and decide which are best suited for their dataset.